Tips and Resources

 I moved back to my home country from Canada because of COVID-19.
 This means that I was not in Canada on December 31, 2020.
 Am I still eligible to receive benefits?

 Yes!
 We have inquired with the Canada Revenue Agency (CRA), and you are still eligible to receive benefits.

 As a newcomer or resident (for tax purposes), do I need to do anything special to receive benefits?

 My partner or spouse does not live in Canada.
-Do I still indicate that I am married on my tax return?
+Do I still indicate that I’m married or in a common-law relationship on my tax return?

 Yes.
-You will need to answer questions about your and your family’s income before you arrived in Canada so that the CRA can calculate the benefits you can receive.
+You will need to answer questions about your and your family’s income before you arrive in Canada so that the CRA can calculate the benefits you can receive.

 If you come to Canada with children, then you will need to file the RC66SCH form in addition to the RC151 form.
-These documents are similar, but the RC66SCH incudes a citizen questionnaire.
+These documents are similar, but the RC66SCH includes a citizen questionnaire.